I’ve often been asked: “What has diversity got to do with growing the business? Isn’t it just some grand form of social engineering?”

-In November 2017, Aviva launched equal parental leave in Canada, Ireland, UK, France and Singapore.
+In November 2017, Aviva launched equal parental leave in Canada, Ireland, UK, France, and Singapore.
 That means all employees, regardless of gender, sexual orientation, or how they become a parent will be entitled to the same parental leave in each country.
-This creates a level playing field for parents and goes to the heart of changing minds by changing behaviour.
+This creates a level playing field for parents and goes to the heart of changing minds by changing behavior.

 Every day, hundreds of decisions are made and actions are taken to reinforce or change the working culture.
 We need to make sure the balance of those decisions and actions move us towards a more inclusive workplace.

 The more inclusivity is ingrained in working practices, the faster change will happen.